 The 20s and 30s were dark times for Indiana.
 In the 20s, the Ku Klux Klan became a prevalent part of Indiana society, having parades through the middle of towns, including Muncie.

 “They believed that America was going to hell in a handbasket.
-We were in crisis, and the government was doing nothing,” Madison said.
+That we were in crisis, and the government was doing nothing,” Madison said.

 The Klan had members from all social backgrounds: lawyers, doctors, housewives, those from poorer backgrounds, etc. They targeted Catholics, immigrants, African-Americans, Jewish people, and more.